 But why should we care?
 What are the benefits for children of being cared for and educated by men as well as women?
 What difference could men make?

-Here at the MITEY campaign we don’t pretend to know all the answers – and it’s clear that more research will be needed, as more men join the workforce, to explore their impacts.
+Here at MITEY HQ we don’t pretend to know all the answers – and it’s clear that more research will be needed, as more men join the workforce, to understand what they can bring to the table (and what they can’t, or shouldn’t).

-But we DO know that a lot of the rhetoric and arguments one hears about men in the early years are based on flawed and questionable assumptions about supposed differences between men and women – and that if left unchallenged, they will likely hinder our attempts to diversify the workforce.
+But we DO know that a lot of the rhetoric and arguments one hears about men in the early years seem to be based on questionable assumptions about supposed differences between men and women – and that if left unchallenged, they could hinder our attempts to diversify the workforce.